Last Updated on July 22, 2022 by admin

 I wanted a better system for my small kids’ toys, and the one I eventually came up with has saved me a lot of sanity since.
 Taking even one of these steps might make a big difference in the toy clutter problem in your home.

-2. Limit toy storage locations.
+1. Identify (and limit!) toy storage locations.

 I was inspired by the Konmari Method (affiliate link) to make sure I had a designated “home” for each of my son’s types of toys.